cross-js/cross-js/README.md

 // Another example when reading a file / blob
-// How often do you need to listen to this events more then twice? var fr = new FileReader() fr.addEventListener('load', function (evt) {...}) fr.addEventListener('error', function (evt) {...}) fr.readAsArrayBuffer(blob)
+// How often do you need to listen to this events more then twice? const fr = new FileReader() fr.addEventListener('load', function (evt) {...}) fr.addEventListener('error', function (evt) {...}) fr.readAsArrayBuffer(blob)

-// I usually solve this by doing something like: var arrayBuffer = await new Response(blob).arrayBuffer() var json = await new Response(blob).json() var iterable = new Response(blob).body var text = await new Response(blob).text()
+// I usually solve this by doing something like: const arrayBuffer = await new Response(blob).arrayBuffer() const json = await new Response(blob).json() const iterable = new Response(blob).body const text = await new Response(blob).text()

 // Worth mentioning that blob now has new methods blob.text(), blob.arrayBuffer() & blob.stream()
 // First two returns a promise
 ```

-When a application knows what callback functions you have registered then there is no need for the application to compute and dispatch all events that nobody have subscribed to.
-The FileReader dispatch a progress and a loadend event that I'm not even subscribed onto.
+When a application knows what callback functions you have registered then there is no need for the application to compute and dispatch all events that nobody has subscribed to.
+The FileReader dispatches a progress and a loadend event that I'm not even subscribed to.

 ## Don't create Node or Web readable Stream yourself.